Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • Pay attention to the technique.
 If you have improper form while exercising, you risk injury.
 For example, you could injure your back while doing a bench press [13] if you don’t keep it slightly bent.

 • Don’t (always) power through soreness.
 Feeling a little sore after a tough workout is normal.
-But extreme soreness indicates that you haven’t given yourself enough recovery time.
+However, extreme soreness indicates that you haven’t given yourself enough recovery time.
 So, instead of powering through soreness in the weight room, take a day or two to rest and recuperate.

 • Add weight progressively.
 If you’re lifting weights every day, make sure you’re constantly challenging your body with more weight.
-Lifting more weight every week or month can help prevent hitting plateaus [14].
+Lifting more weight every week or month can help prevent hitting plateaus.

 • Do more reps.
-A higher number of reps can improve the aerobic capacity of your muscles [16].
-A high aerobic capacity, or VO2 max, will increase your muscles’ flexibility, speed up recovery, and help you shed pounds [17].
+A higher number of reps can improve the aerobic capacity of your muscles.
+A high aerobic capacity, or VO2 max, will increase your muscles’ flexibility, speed up recovery, and help you shed pounds.

 If you find yourself struggling to follow these tips — or just want a helping hand — consider hiring a certified trainer to help you reach your fitness goals faster.